 For up-to-date information on Health and Well-Being, please visit the Health Guidance section of Columbia University’s COVID-19 website.
 Resources for coping with stress, anxiety, and other concerns due to COVID-19 can be found on this page in the Columbia Health site.

 CSSW’s wide array of support services for students will continue to be available, with ample opportunities for remote access.
 Career counseling, advising, field, and financial aid—as well as the robust racial justice programs and affinity group support spaces offered by our Office of Diversity, Equity & Inclusion—will continue to respond to the needs of our students throughout the academic year.
-Advisors will check in regularly once the school year begins, to offer support for navigating the world of virtual studies and field education and discuss strategies for success.
+Advisors will check in regularly once the school year begins, to offer support for navigating strategies for success with your academics and field education.
 On the financial aid front, remote opportunities are available for students receiving funding for Federal Work-Study positions, and the School will continue to review COVID-19 related appeals for emergency funds and tuition support.
-We encourage you to contact the Financial Aid team for guidance and help by email at firstname.lastname@example.org.
+We encourage you to contact the Financial Aid team for guidance and help by email at email@example.com.

 Finally, incoming and returning students should note that Columbia University provides extensive counseling and psychological services for students in need.
 Counseling and Psychological Services (CPS), a branch of Columbia Health, has been offering virtual support spaces.
 It also provides a range of online coping tools for students, as well as individual counseling (see their website).

 Check our online calendar for upcoming events, including the School’s weekly Social Impact LIVE show, forums sponsored by Dean Begg and faculty research centers, and Action Lab trainings.Upcoming Events